alivespirit/analyze-video/README.md

 - **Folder Monitoring**: Automatically detects new `.mp4` files in a specified folder.
 - **Video Analysis**: Uses Gemini AI to analyze the content of the video and generate a description of the motion detected.
 - **Frame Extraction**: Extracts frame at the timestamp specified by Gemini AI showcasing the detected action.
-- **Telegram Integration**: Sends the analysis results to a Telegram chat, optionally including extracted frame, with an inline button to request full video.
+- **Telegram Integration**: Sends the analysis results to a Telegram chat, optionally including extracted frame or short clip, with an inline button to request full video.
 - **Customizable Prompts**: Tailored prompts for specific use cases, such as identifying dogs or suspicious activity near a parked car.
 - **Self monitoring**: Automatically restart process if `main.py` was changed (useful if it is running on the remote server).